WackyModer/WackyModer/README.md

 -->

-# I want no association with what is listed below
+# Due to recent stuff I want no association with who/what is listed below

 Persons:
 - [AbstractMelon](https://github.com/abstractmelon)